vkhangpham/taxonomy-generation/docs/DOCUMENTATION_GUIDE.md

 Scope
 - Applies to all docs in `docs/modules/` and any new module documentation.
-- Builds on patterns in `docs/modules/raw-extraction.md`, `docs/modules/llm.md`, and the cross-cutting `docs/logic-spec.md`.
+- Builds on patterns in `docs/modules/raw-extraction.md`, `docs/modules/llm.md`, and the cross‑cutting `docs/functional-blueprint.md`.

 Canonical Structure (per module doc)
 - Title — “<Module Name> — Logic Spec”.